epicharry/agent-twitter-client/START.md

 - Cookies should be in the format shown in cookies.json
 - The scraper uses the agent-twitter-client library
 - All scraped data can be exported as JSON files
+- Images are exported in high resolution format
+- Videos are exported without query parameters